Jake Auchincloss: Israel

+While running for Congress in 2020, Auchincloss said "I grew up in the Jewish tradition and was raised with the conviction that Jews everywhere must support one another and the State of Israel in order to secure our collective well-being" and that he has a "visceral appreciation for how dangerous a neighborhood Israel exists in."
+He stated "unconditional military aid and strong bilateral security ties are essential foundations for U.S.-Israel relationship." and "there are red lines for me, like BDS and conditioning aid to Israel".

 Auchincloss voted to provide Israel with support following the 2023 Hamas attack on Israel.
 In October 2023, Auchincloss rejected calls for a ceasefire in the Gaza war, saying that "Calls for de-escalation, even if well-meaning, are premature, Israel needs the military latitude to re-establish deterrence and root out the nodes of terrorism.
 Israel did not ask America to de-escalate on September 12, 2001."
 He rejected Massachusetts Senator Ed Markey’s call for de-escalation saying, "Now is not the time for equivocation.
 Hamas is an internationally recognized terrorist organization … Israel is a liberal democracy with the right and responsibility to defend itself and its citizens."

 At a July 2025 town hall in Newton, Massachusetts, Auchincloss faced public criticism over his stance on the ongoing war in Gaza.
-Amidst the Gaza starvation, Auchincloss reiterated his position that Hamas bore sole responsibility for the conflict and humanitarian crisis, asserting that the militant group was is "singularly responsible for atrocities in the Middle East right now" and had "singular power" to end the war by releasing hostages.
-While acknowledging unacceptable humanitarian conditions in Gaza and disputing Israeli Prime Minister Benjamin Netanyahu’s claim that there was no starvation, Auchincloss said that the blame lay primarily with Hamas.
+Auchincloss reiterated his position that Hamas bore sole responsibility for the conflict and humanitarian crisis, asserting that the militant group was is "singularly responsible for atrocities in the Middle East right now" and had "singular power" to end the war by releasing hostages.
+While acknowledging unacceptable humanitarian conditions in Gaza and disputing Israeli prime minister Benjamin Netanyahu’s claim that there was no starvation, Auchincloss said that the blame lay primarily with Hamas.
 He described the group as having "eviscerated" the Palestinian people over the previous 15 years and cited instances of violence attributed to it.
 He has been described as a pro-Israel lawmaker.
+Auchincloss supported US strikes on Iran with Israel in the Twelve-Day War.